sarampcarvalho/sarampcarvalho.github.io/Teaching.md

 - English - Applied Project (Master's Degree in Languages and Business Relations)
 - Technical Communication (Doctoral Programme in Translation and Terminology)

+#### 2nd semester
+- Terminology (Bachelor's Degree in Translation)
+- English Linguistics (Bachelor's Degree in Languages, Literatures and Cultures)
+- Languages in Business Relations - Case Studies (Master's Degree in Languages and Business Relations)

 ## Advanced Training (coordination and/or participation as trainer)
 - "Linked data and terminology".
 Module from the course _Linguistic Linked Data – Advanced Topics_.
 MOOC developed within the scope of the NexusLinguarum COST Action (CA18209).
 Member of the Course Staff. [https://german-uds.academy/courses/course-v1:NexusLinguarum+DGN_linkeddata-advanced+2024_1/about](https://german-uds.academy/courses/course-v1:NexusLinguarum+DGN_linkeddata-advanced+2024_1/about).